AzureIoTGBB/mxchip-to-iot-edge/modules/module2.md

 az iot hub device-identity create --device-id [device id] --hub-name [hub name] --edge-enabled
 ```

-We will call this one our "IoT Edge Device Id"
+We will refer to this one later as our "IoT Edge Device Id"

 Once the devices are created, we need to grab their connection strings.
 Run this command once for each device (the mxchip device id and the iot edge device id)